-More than seventy years ago, Congress created the Federal Mediation and Conciliation Service (FMCS) through the Labor-Management Relations Act of 1947 (Taft-Hartley) as an independent agency of the federal government and charged it with preventing and minimizing labor-management disputes affecting interstate commerce by providing mediation, conciliation, and voluntary arbitration services.
+Seventy-five years ago, Congress created the Federal Mediation and Conciliation Service (FMCS) through the Labor-Management Relations Act of 1947 (Taft-Hartley) amendments to the National Labor Relations Act (NLRA) as an independent agency of the federal government.
+Congress charged FMCS with preventing and minimizing labor-management disputes affecting interstate commerce by providing mediation, conciliation, and voluntary arbitration services.
 In 1978, and again in 1990, Congress expanded FMCS's mission to include: resolving federal sector labor disputes; encouraging labor-management cooperative activities; resolving disputes arising out of grants, contracts, licenses, or other agency administrative actions; and assisting in the negotiated rulemaking process.